|

 Windows

-Vista has some major changes that could affect how you use your computer.
+Vista or 7 has some major changes that could affect how you use your

-Some of these changes may hinder your ability to use your computer in
+computer.
+Some of these changes may hinder your ability to use your

-ways you have been accustomed to.
-Both developers and users are going
+computer in ways you have been accustomed to.
+Both developers and users

-to have to adapt to the new Vista structure also.
-As time progresses,
+are going to have to adapt to the new Vista or 7 structure also.
+As

-you will likely have less and less issues most because developers will
+time progresses, you will likely have less and less issues because developers

-have altered applications to be more compatible, plus you, the user,
+will have altered applications to be more compatible, oryou, the user,

 will have gained an important and necessary understanding in

-you can reconfigure your system so that it works similar to the way
+or 7, you can reconfigure your system so that it works similar to the

-XP worked and this may take care of many issues.
-However, there still
+way XP worked and this may take care of many issues.
+However, there

-could be issues.
-Some products and applications (of all types) will
+still could be issues.
+Some products and applications (of all types)

-run just perfect, and some may not run at all.
-Some may run with updates,
+will run just perfect, and some may not run at all.
+Some may run with

-and it is even possible some may work on some Vista installations and
+updates, and it is even possible some may work on some Vista or 7 installations

-not work on other Vista installations.
-So please be aware that Vista
+and not work on other Vista or 7 installations.
+So please be aware that

-is a major change!
-So you should be prepared for both the good and bad.
+Vista or 7 is a major change!
+So you should be prepared for both the

-In less common cases, some software may never be Vista compatible.
-So
+good and bad.
+In less common cases, some software may never be Vista

 If you

-are considering the 64-bit version of Vista, make sure this is something
+are considering the 64-bit version of Vista or 7, make sure this is

-you really need.
-If you do not have a specific need to run 64-bit applications,
+something you really need.
+If you do not have a specific need to run

 This page

-will start out assuming that you are using the default Vista settings
+will start out assuming that you are using the default Vista or 7 settings

-after a new installation of Vista.
+after a new installation of Vista or 7.
 If you are the "hobbyist"

 type of user, and you like to install many applications from different

-developers, then with the default Vista configuration, you should prepare
+developers, then with the default Vista or 7 configuration, you should

-yourself for potential problems in installing and running the add-on
+prepare yourself for potential problems in installing and running the

-software (if you have not reconfigured your system to work similar to
+add-on software (if you have not reconfigured your system to work similar

-Windows XP).
-In some cases, compatibility will only be achieved if you
+to Windows XP).
+In some cases, compatibility will only be achieved if

-understand how to use Vista in certain ways, and in other cases, usage
+you understand how to use Vista or 7 in certain ways, and in other cases,

 But as